Montana-Media-Arts/webDesignFall2024/_docs/topic-08/02-intro-style/page-05.md

 ## Coloring Text
 Backgrounds are not the only element that can hold a color value.
 Likewise, you can color text using the **color property**.
-Again, <a href="https://www.w3schools.com/cssref/css_colors.asp" target="_blank">color names</a> are a great way state color values at this stage.
+Again, <a href="https://www.w3schools.com/cssref/css_colors.asp" target="_blank">color names</a> are a great way to state color values at this stage.

 <div class="code-heading">
   <span class="html">HTML</span>